 My dad was a Selectman in my hometown of North Hampton.
 After a meeting one night, he said, “Got some news for ya: Steven Tyler is thinking of buying the Fuller Mansion.”

 This was news.
-Aside from the poet Ogden Nash and said Fullers, North Hampton isn’t exactly known for its celebrity culture.
+Aside from the poet Ogden Nash and the Fullers - famous for being robbed in horseracing's most infamous scandal - North Hampton isn’t known for its celebrity culture.
 After snooping a bit more, I heard rumors from others that the Demon of Screamin’ was indeed linked to the "White House-By-The-Sea."
 And I thought if I played my cards right, I’d help him move in and become Steven Tyler’s new best friend.

 Oh (yeah!), the places we’d go…

 The first stop is obvious: L.L.
-Bean, for scarves.
+Bean, for scarves (I'd already hung out with one rock star at Bean's, why not make it two?).
 Silk wouldn’t do it in our harsh New Hampshire winters (but did he actually wear them, or were they just for his microphone?).

 Canobie Lake Park was next on the docket.
 Certainly, children would clear a path when the man who sang “Back in the Saddle” approached the merry-go-round.